 There are dozens of great nearby camping options, so we'll quickly highlight just a few closest to the main attractions.

 - Kibby Creek Travel Park is conveniently located in the quiet country between Ludington and Pentwater.
-The park includes laundry and game rooms, fish ponds and cleaning stations (with freezers).
+The park includes laundry and game rooms, a general store fish ponds and cleaning stations (with freezers).
 The kids will love the heated swimming pool and playground.

-- Lakeview Campsite is situation on beautiful Upper Hamlin Lake 10 miles north of Ludington.
+- Lakeview Campsite is situated on beautiful Upper Hamlin Lake 10 miles north of Ludington.
 The park includes 110 large sites with electric and water hook-ups, dump station, swimming pool, convenience store, group camping area, boat docking, excellent fishing and plenty of wildlife.
+If you love hiking and biking there are trails located nearby.

-- Silver Creek RV Resort is a newer RV resort close to Silver Lake Sand Dunes.
+- Sun Retreats Silver Lakeis a newer RV resort close to Silver Lake Sand Dunes.
 The resort has 257 sites with full hook-up, cable, telephone, sewer, water, camp store, heated pool & spa, kid's pool & playground.
 The RV park is also close to Lake Michigan and Silver Lake beaches.

-- Vacation Station RV Resort is conveniently located near downtown Ludington and Lake Michigan, offering guests 155 level sites with full hook-up, paved roads, heated pool and spa, laundry, store/snack bar, game room, and clubhouse.
+- Vacation Station RV Resortis a premier camping destination conveniently located near downtown Ludington and Lake Michigan, offering guests 155 level sites with full hook-up, well lit paved roads, newly renovated modern bathrooms and showers, playground, catch and release pond, dog runs, volleyball, basketball, lawn games, shuffleboard bike rentals, heated pool and spa, laundry, store/snack bar, game room, and clubhouse.

 Voted the "Most Beautiful Place in America," Sleeping Bear Dunes National Lakeshore

 RV-friendly campground because of its wooded setting and more rugged conditions.
 Reservations are not accepted for any of the 88 private sites, and there are no electric hook-ups or showers.
 However, if you're looking for a quiet family camping experience with close proximity to the beach, you'll enjoy the park's offerings.
+Located in the northern district of Sleeping Bear Dunes, D.H.
+Day Campground has easy access to the Dune Climb, the Pierce Stocking Scenic Drive and the historic village of Glen Haven.
 Visitors are treated to ranger-led evening programs highlighting Sleeping Bear Dunes' pristine environment.
 For more information on "The Best Nature Escape in the Midwest," visit www.nps.gov/slbe.